Academic Programs and Curricula

 A minor is an organized sequence or cluster of courses, including both lower- and upper-division courses, offered by a department or interdepartmental program.
 It is more restricted in scope than the major but may also have a somewhat different focus and objective that make it appropriate for students whose principal concentration is in another discipline.
 Not all departments or interdepartmental programs offer a minor.
 At Auburn University, the term minor designates those sequences or clusters of courses that have been formally proposed as minors by departments or interdepartmental programs and approved by the University Senate Curriculum Committee.
 The minimum number of semester hours in a minor is 15.
 Of these, six hours may be lower-division courses.
 The remaining semester hours in the minor (a minimum of nine hours) must be courses numbered 3000 or above.
 At least nine semester hours required for the minor must be completed at Auburn University.
 Courses a student has taken in fulfillment of the university Core Curriculum, the school/college core curriculum (if any) or the courses designated as “in the major” (e.g., counting toward the GPA “in the major”) may not be used to fulfill a minor.
 Elective courses (not in the major) and required supporting courses (e.g., required courses in the academic program that are not used to fulfill the university Core Curriculum or the school/college core and which are not counted toward the GPA in the major) may be used toward a minor.
 Some academic programs may require students to earn a minor.
 Students whose academic programs do not require a minor are free to earn one, though in such cases they should recognize that fulfilling the requirements for a minor may delay their graduation.
 No academic program is required to allow for a minor in its curriculum model.
 Students must follow announced university procedures and deadlines for declaring a minor.
 In addition, students may not be awarded a minor after the degree for the major has been awarded.
 No course taken under the S/U option may be counted toward a minor.
 Students must earn a minimum overall grade average of C (2.0) on all course work in the minor.
 Individual colleges, schools and departments may have higher grade-point requirements.

 An undergraduate certificate consists of 12-21 hours of courses in an integrated structure that demonstrates competency in specific skills or knowledge designed to enhance the professional preparation of Auburn students.
 Completion of the certificate appears on the official Auburn University transcript.
 At least 50% of the credits should be at the 3000 level or higher.
 The offering academic unit may choose to count towards the undergraduate certificate credits taken as part of Auburn University’s general education requirements, an academic minor, or major.
 Academic units may specify a set of required courses or a combination of required courses and electives in the design of certificate programs.
-In keeping with Auburn policy, no more than 50% of course credits required for a certificate may be obtained through transfer credit.
+No more than 50% of course credits required for a certificate may be obtained through transfer credit.
+A minimum 50% of the course credits for a certificate must not have been used towards any other certificate at Auburn.
 Courses applied to the requirements of an undergraduate certificate program may follow either standard or S-U grading (as appropriate), but at least 50% of courses counted toward the certificate must follow standard grading and the student must have completed all courses with a minimum overall Grade Point Average of C (2.0) or better.
 Individual colleges, schools, departments or academic units may have higher requirements.

 Second Baccalaureate and/or Concurrent Degrees